VISITING CARDS

 22. The inexpensive ‘Palika Bazaar’ and ‘Janpath Market’, CP

-23. ‘Sarojini Nagar Market’, a heaven for shopaholics
+23. ‘Sarojini Nagar Market’, heaven for shopaholics

 24. The classy ‘Select Citywalk’, Saket